codeWithHak/ai-for-all/02-lecture/README.md

 Diffusion models are a type of generative model that generate data by starting from pure noise and then removing that noise step-by-step to form a realistic output.

 ![alt text](image-3.png)

+## 5- Mods

+An AI Model generally operates in two mods

+- Training Mod
+- Testing Mod

+**Training Mod:** <br>
+You will give data as input to model, model will be trained on it.
+You would have an expected output and a actual output.
+Actual output means correct output, the output that model will give you is called expected output.
+You will compare actual output with expected output and give feedback to model and the model will imporve itself on your feedback.